grapestone5321/Coursera-Web-Applications-for-Everybody/README.md

 18: jQuery

-This is a brief introduction to the JQuery library which is widely used to do in-
+This is a brief introduction to the JQuery library which is widely used to do in-browser manipulation of the Document Object Model(DOM) and event handling.

 19: JSON - JavaScript Object Notation